 Figure 1.
-Protuboxepin A. Slightly modified Molecular Connectivity Diagram (MCD).
+Phomopsterone A. Molecular Connectivity Diagram.

 A complete elucidation package that speeds up the elucidation process